Boundless Immigration: What $1,349 Actually Buys in 2026

 Couples who are not comfortable filing on their own.
 If the thought of navigating USCIS forms, understanding filing instructions, and assembling an application package makes you genuinely anxious, Boundless removes that burden.
 Their guided questionnaire process turns a daunting task into a series of manageable steps, and knowing that an attorney is reviewing your work before it ships adds a layer of security that can make the whole experience less stressful.

 People who want attorney review without hiring a full attorney.
-A dedicated immigration attorney can cost $1,500 to $5,000 or more for full case representation.
-If your case is relatively straightforward but you still want the reassurance that a licensed attorney has looked everything over, Boundless gives you that at a lower price point.
+A dedicated immigration attorney typically costs $2,500 to $10,000 or more for full case representation, with complex cases reaching $7,000 to $15,000.
+If your case is relatively straightforward but you still want the reassurance that a licensed attorney has looked everything over, the Boundless Premium tier ($1,249-$1,349) gives you that at a meaningfully lower price point.
 It occupies a useful middle ground between full DIY and full legal representation.

 Couples who value structure and guidance over independence.
 Some people prefer to have a system that tells them exactly what to do at each step.
 If you are the kind of person who would rather follow a well-designed process than figure things out from scratch, Boundless's platform is built for you.
 The step-by-step approach eliminates guesswork and reduces the cognitive load of the filing process.